qiboteam/qiboopt/README.md

 ## Quickstart

-Once installed, the qiboopt allows the general user to solve QUBO problems with the built-in QUBO class.
+Once installed, `qiboopt` allows the general user to solve QUBO problems with the built-in `QUBO` class.
-Along with the QUBO class, there are some combinatorial classes found in :class:`qiboopt.combinatorial_classes`.
+Along with the `QUBO` class, there are some combinatorial classes found in `qiboopt.combinatorial_classes`.

 Formuating a QUBO problem: